neondatabase/website/content/docs/introduction/billing-azure-marketplace.md

 ## Enterprise Plan

-Neon's **Enterprise Plan** is a custom plan intended for large teams, enterprises requiring database fleets, or SaaS vendors interested in reselling Neon or integrating Neon into their service.
+Neon's **Enterprise Plan** is a custom plan intended for large teams, enterprises requiring database fleets, or SaaS vendors interested in integrating Neon into their service.
 It's not available for selection in the Azure Marketplace by default.
 For more about this plan, see [Enterprise Plan](/docs/introduction/plans#enterprise).
 If you're interested in discussing an Enterprise Plan, please contact our [Sales](https://neon.tech/contact-sales) team.

 ## Questions?